Cold War II poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Sean Lau (Aaron Kwok) is sworn in as the new Commissioner of Police after the events of the first film, appearing to have achieved his goal of leading the Hong Kong Police Force..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Sean Lau's wife and daughter are kidnapped by masked gunmen during a brazen daylight attack, and the kidnappers demand the release of Joe Lee in exchange for their safe return..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.